RomanNahryshko/refurbish/docs/DATABASE-DESIGN-PROCESS.md

 - **Scalability**: Design for future growth
 - **Integrity**: Enforce data consistency at DB level
 - **Security**: Implement RLS from the start

+### Scalability Considerations
+- **Primary Keys**: Consider using UUIDs vs auto-increment IDs for future distributed system support
+- **Multi-location**: Design schema to support potential multi-location expansion (even if single location for MVP) --  approve with client.
+Not sure this needed.

 ---